Darktable Tutorials Hub – All You Need To Know, From Beginner To Advanced Level

 Admittedly, darktable lacks a bit on the file management side.

-For example, you can’t drag and drop files or folders around, you would have instead to go through buttons that make a simple process taking more seconds that you would want to (it’s a bit stuck to a Norton Utilities 2000 edition interface).
+For example, you can’t drag and drop files or folders around, you would have instead to go through buttons that make a simple process take more seconds than you would want to (it’s a bit stuck to a Norton Utilities 2000 edition interface).

 I personally organise my photos in folders based on the year and location.
 I move the files around, all ready to be imported into darktable, so much easier and quicker.